VijayChavda/rdfr/README.md

 		Specifies the path to input RDF data-set.

 ##### META_RDF:
 		Specifies the path to meta RDF data-set.
+A mandatory field if MODE is -add-meta.

 ##### OPTIONS:
 		-o		Specify path to the file where output data-set will be stored.